-- a.
-Defined.
-Accessory nonresidential activity conducted wholly within a dwelling unit that allows employees, customers, or clients to visit. - b.
-Use Standards.
-All live-work is subject to the following: - Live-work is only allowed when the dwelling unit to which it is accessory has been approved in accordance with figure 27-107B-6, use table. - 2.
-Live-work is only allowed on the ground story of a building. - 3.
-At least one person must occupy the dwelling containing the live-work use as their primary place of residence. - The live-work use may employ no more than two persons not living on the premises at any one time. - No business storage or warehousing of material, supplies, or equipment is permitted outside of the dwelling containing the livework use. - 6.
-The nonresidential use of the live-work use is limited to a use allowed in the DV district. - 7.
+- 2. Live-work is only allowed on the ground story of a building. - At least one person must occupy the dwelling containing the livework use as their primary place of residence. - 4.
+The live-work use may employ no more than two persons not living on the premises at any one time. - No business storage or warehousing of material, supplies, or equipment is permitted outside of the dwelling containing the live-work use. - The nonresidential use of the live-work use is limited to a use allowed in the DV district. - 7.
 No equipment or process may be used that creates, without limitation, noise, dust, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses, off the premises.